zavolanlab/bindz-rbp/README.md

 Cloning repositories requires [git] to be installed.

-### Step 3: Build and activate virtual environment for MAPP
+### Step 3: Build and activate virtual environment for Binding Scanner

 To ease the users in the installation process we have prepared a recipe for a *conda* virtual environment which contains all the software needed in order to run Binding Scanner.
 This environment might be created by the following script: